HaysMed Initiates NEW Changes to Visitation and Mask Requirements

-*Visitors are limited to 1 person per day from 8:00 am – 8:30 pm.
+*Only 1 visitor per patient per day will be allowed inside the facility from 8:00 am – 8:30 pm.
 No visitors will be allowed to enter after 8:30 pm.

 *Patients and visitors must use Entrance B, which is located at the Miller Pavilion from 6:00 am – 8:30 pm for hospital access.

 *Patients must use the Emergency Entrance from 8:30 pm – 6:00 am

 *All patients must use Entrance E at Bickle/Eagle Health Complex (The Center for Health Improvement) for Orthopedic, Outpatient Rehab, Surgery, and Cardiac Rehab Services.

 * Temperature screenings upon entry into our facilities will continue.
 When you enter the hospital, you will be directed to a screening station where someone will take your temperature.
 This process will include health system employees.
 Every person arriving at our facilities must receive a temperature screening before entering.
 Visitors and staff with a temperature will not be allowed in the facility.